And Breathe Normally

-And Breathe Normally (Andið eðlilega) is a 2018 Icelandic drama film directed by Ísold Uggadóttir.
+And Breathe Normally (Andið eðlilega) is a 2018 drama film written and directed by Ísold Uggadóttir.
 It was screened in the World Cinema Dramatic Competition section at the 2018 Sundance Film Festival, where it received the World Cinema Dramatic Directing Award.

 Plot

 Lára is a struggling single mother.
 She has maxed her credit cards, lost her apartment, and is living in her automobile with her six-year-old son, Eldar.
 She takes a job as a border security trainee with the Reykjanesbær airport police, on the Reykjanes Peninsula.
 Adja, a traveler from Guinea-Bissau whose girlfriend was killed for being a lesbian, is trying to escape from her country's persecution of homosexuals by seeking asylum in Canada.
 After Lára flags a discrepancy in Adja's passport, she is separated from her fellow travelers (her daughter and sister) and held in a refugee center until a decision is made about her immigration status.
 The two women's lives intersect and they form an unlikely bond.